Ruling clears Biden’s 2021 pause on new oil, gas leases

 NEW ORLEANS (AP) — A judge’s order that forced the Biden administration to resume sales of oil and gas leases on federal land and waters was vacated Wednesday by a federal appeals court in New Orleans.

 It was at least a temporary victory for President Joe Biden but the immediate effect was unclear.

-The much-heralded climate bill that Biden signed into law Tuesday provides for new drilling opportunities and mandates that several lease sales be held over the next year in the Gulf of Mexico and Alaska.
+The much-heralded climate bill that Biden signed into law Tuesday provides for new drilling opportunities, in a compromise among Democrats, and mandates that several lease sales be held over the next year in the Gulf of Mexico and Alaska.

 Biden signed an executive order that suspended new lease sales soon after taking office in 2021.
 The following March, U.S. District Judge Terry Doughty in Monroe, Louisiana, blocked the policy, siding with a more than a dozen Republican-leaning states opposed to Biden’s move.